Please read the article on Stains for an overview of the theoretical concepts referred to in this article.

 How soon after urinating did she wipe herself?

-For those who follow Ashkenazi rulings, if a woman wiped within seconds of urinating, then we suspect that the sensation of urinating may have masked a hargashah.
-In that case, barring other mitigating factors, a stain on toilet paper would make her niddah even if it is smaller than a gris.
+According to Ashkenazi rulings, if a woman wiped within seconds of urinating, then we suspect that the sensation of urinating may have masked a hargashah.
+In that case, barring other mitigating factors, discharge of a niddah color on toilet paper would make her niddah, regardless of its size.

 What rulings does she follow regarding toilet paper?